jkreitz/jkreitz.github.io/index.md

 ## Research Interests

 I am broadly interested in harnessing macromolecular systems from microbes and their viruses as novel biotechnologies.
-- **Programmable therapeutic delivery with microbial nanosyringes:** image recognition, image generation, video captioning
+- **Programmable therapeutic delivery with microbial nanosyringes:**
-- **Precision antimicrobial therapy with engineered bacteriophages:** meta-learning, incremental learning, transfer learning
+- **Precision antimicrobial therapy with engineered bacteriophages:**

 ## News